Understanding Alzheimer’s Disease

 What causes Alzheimer’s disease?

 Doctors don’t understand the exact causes.
 Alzheimer’s may result from a combination of genetic, environmental and lifestyle factors.
-Some cases result from specific gene changes that can be passed down in families.

-Alzheimer’s disease affects neurons — a type of brain cell.
-Neurons transmit messages between different parts of the brain, and between the brain and the rest of the body.
-Changes to neurons and the brain from Alzheimer’s include:
+Alzheimer’s disease affects a type of brain cell called a neuron.
+Neurons send messages between parts of the brain, and between the brain and the rest of the body.

 Types of Alzheimer’s disease

 Late onset: This is the most common type, typically affecting people age 65 and older.
 Symptoms usually worsen more slowly than in early-onset Alzheimer’s.
-Late-onset Alzheimer’s disease may run in families, but scientists have not found specific genes.

 Familial Alzheimer’s disease: This rare type results from genetic changes passed down from parent to child.
 Familial Alzheimer’s makes up less than 1% of cases overall but about 60% of early-onset cases.

-Frontotemporal dementia: FTD results from continuing neuron loss in the brain’s frontal lobes (behind the forehead) or temporal lobes (behind the ears).
+Frontotemporal dementia: FTD results from neuron loss in the brain’s frontal lobes (behind the forehead) or temporal lobes (behind the ears).
 FTD usually begins in a person’s 40s or 50s.
 It generally causes more problems with behavior and speech than Alzheimer’s does.

-Lewy body dementia: Lewy body dementia (LBD) results from unusual buildup in the brain of a protein called alpha-synuclein.
+Lewy body dementia: Lewy body dementia results from unusual buildup in the brain of a protein called alpha-synuclein.
 It usually begins in people age 50 and older.

 Parkinson’s disease dementia: Parkinson’s disease first affects areas of the brain that control movement.
-Changes can spread to areas involved with memory and other thinking.
+Changes can spread to areas involved with memory and thinking.

 These are some of the brain disorders that can lead to dementia or cause dementia-like symptoms:

 Creutzfeldt-Jakob disease: This rare brain disorder occurs when a protein known as a prion develops an unusual shape.
 CJD, a fatal illness, causes dementia that worsens quickly.
-Learn more about prion diseases.
+Learn about prion diseases.

-Korsakoff syndrome: This chronic memory disorder results from a severe lack of vitamin B1 (thiamine), usually due to heavy alcohol use.
+Korsakoff syndrome: This memory disorder results from a severe lack of vitamin B1 (thiamine), usually due to heavy alcohol use.

 Genetic testing and Alzheimer’s disease